Jakephillips55/Net-Positive-Makers/README.md

 ```

-For JavaScript tests, navigate to the net_positive directory containing the spec directory.
+For JavaScript tests, navigate to the root of the directory.
 After running the following command tests will be visible at localhost:8888

 ```
 jasmine server